zachmccabe/beijing/docs/how_the_book_got_made.md

 title: How the book got made
 image: https://www.zachmccabe.com/beijing/assets/viz/beijing-bonus-chapter-250.png
 description: Here's how I put together my non-fiction book for Kindle.
 Wanna hint?
 Expect surprises…
-cta: Your feedback on methods, tools and – of course – the field guide itself is always welcome.
-Let me know what you think: <a href="mailto:hello@zachmccabe.com">hello@zachmccabe.com</a>
+cta: "Your feedback on methods, tools and – of course – the field guide itself is always welcome.
+Let me know what you think: <a href="mailto:hello@zachmccabe.com">hello@zachmccabe.com</a>"

 ---